JohnsProject/Joo/README.md

 I've developed the first functional version of it as a weekend hack a while ago, so there's quite a lot to do as it has a lot of potential and the compiler and virtual machine code could be a lot better.

-Since the code wasn't that good i wanted to refactore it before publishing, the new code is in the `development` branch, but there's just so much to do that i decided to publish it as it is, because as i already said it has a lot of potential and if i publish it maybe a community will grow and it will be developed faster and in ways i can't even dream about right now!
+Since the code wasn't that good i wanted to refactore it before publishing, the new code is in the `refactoring` branch, but there's just so much to do that i decided to publish it as it is, because as i already said it has a lot of potential and if i publish it maybe a community will grow and it will be developed faster and in ways i can't even dream about right now!

 ## The Joo programming language
 Is a clean, fast, static typed, general purpose language.